 Publications and Reports

-On October 6, State Schools Superintendent Susan Castillo released the report card ratings for Oregon’s K-12 public schools.
+Each year, the Oregon Department of Education releases the report card ratings for Oregon’s K-12 public schools.
 The annual report cards provide parents and community members with a comprehensive overview of each school’s performance in the areas of academic achievement, attendance or graduation, and participation, along with key school statistics and an overall rating.
+Please see the link below to access the annual state report cards.